Binge watch Disney+ with these unlimited Verizon plans

 - No Compromises: Get More Unlimited

-- Binge Watcher: Do More Unlimited
+- Best for Multiple Devices: Do More Unlimited

 - Best Value: Start Unlimited

-Best Overall: Play More Unlimited
+Best Overall Verizon Disney Plus bundle: Play More Unlimited

-The appropriately named Play More Unlimited plan is a Verizon Wireless plan geared towards streaming.
+The appropriately-named Play More Unlimited plan is a Verizon Wireless plan geared towards streaming.
 This is the cheapest plan with 720p video streaming.
 You'll get a good, high-quality stream that will provide more than enough clarity and color depth to enjoy premium content on Disney+.
 Luckily, if you want a more consistent high-quality video, you can download videos for offline viewing.
-This is true for many other video streaming services like Netflix and YouTube Premium as well.
+This is true for many other video streaming services such as Hulu and ESPN+, which are included with this plan as well.

-This plan comes with 25GB of premium data meaning that for the first 25GB of data you use each billing period, you won't be slowed down during times of congestion.
+This plan comes with Premium Network Access, which ensures your connection will be as fast as possible with up to 50GB of monthly usage before slowing down.
+Premium Network Access also nets you 720p streaming so long as you remember to enable it in your account settings.
 Streaming on other devices such as a tablet is also hindered with only 15GB of hotspot data, which makes it feel like an oversight on a streaming focused plan.

-5G service is included in this plan if you live in an area with it available.
-5G is completely unlimited premium data and will allow you to stream in the highest quality possible.
-This plan also includes Apple Music to round off your multimedia experience.
+5G Ultra Wideband service is included in this plan if you live in an area with it available.
+Ultra Wideband is completely unlimited premium data and will allow you to stream in the highest quality possible.
+Nationwide 5G will eventually come to Verizon and will work with this plan as well as all other postpaid unlimited plans.
+This plan also includes six months of Apple Music to round off your multimedia experience.

 Pros: